 When someone experiences PTSD, they do not merely remember the painful event — their body responds as if it’s happening all over again.
-This ignites the fight or flight response, releases stress hormones and causing a cascade of physical, mental and emotional symptoms.
+This ignites the fight, flight, freeze or fawn response, releases stress hormones and causing a cascade of physical, mental and emotional symptoms.
 Over time, these repeated experiences can result in serious mental and physical health issues.

-Do you have any of the signs and symptoms of PTSD or Trauma?
+Do you have any of the signs and symptoms of PTSD, Complex PTSD or Trauma?

 - Immune system problems and endocrine problems such as thyroid dysfunction

 - Hyper-sensitivity – especially to light, sound and chemicals

 - Exhaustion, chronic fatigue (CFS), or very low physical energy

 - Feeling stuck or trapped in certain situations

 As a practitioner of Somatic Experiencing and Somatic Practice, my primary focus is on treating the underlying causes of these symptoms.
 Whether it be trauma, complex trauma, PTSD, or developmental trauma.

 Using Somatic Experiencing to Regulate Your Nervous System